alpercagan/WindGenerator/README.md

 # WindGenerator

-A study in learning representations of environmental sound — specifically, whether a diffusion model trained on mel spectrograms can capture the statistical structure of wind well enough to generate new, perceptually convincing instances.
+Can a diffusion model trained on mel spectrograms learn the structure of wind well enough to generate new wind sounds that actually sound like wind?
+That is the question this project tests.

 [![Open in Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/alperarslan19/WindGenerator/blob/main/notebooks/wind_generator_demo.ipynb)